 - Ignore the dates.
 Best-by, sell-by, and use-by are NOT expiration dates.
 There's no scientific way to predict the exact day something is going to expire so use your best judgement with smell and taste.
 If it tastes fine - it's probably fine to eat.

 - Eat your ends and stems.
 Are you still throwing the tops of the carrots and beets out?
 STOP IT.
 They are delicious!!
 Beet tops make a great chard substitute and carrot tops make a delicious pesto.
-Check out this TV show for TONS of tips on how to use your scraps.
+Check out this cookbook for TONS of tips on how to use your scraps.

 - Save the peels of your onions, carrots, garlic, and celery ends to make a delicious vegetable stock that you can use to infuse more flavor into rice, quinoa, etc.